machuangtao/CC4LO-RDB/README.md

-# Consistency Checking for Learning Ontology from Relational Database (CC4OL-RDB)
+# A Semi-Automatic Semantic Consistency-Checking Method for Learning Ontology from Relational Database (CC4OL-RDB)

 **Introduction**

-This is a graph-based intermediate model that represent the semantics of RDB and the specifications of learned ontologies.
+This is a semi-automatic semantic consistency-checking method for learning ontology from RDB, in which the graph-based intermediate model is leveraged to represent the semantics of RDB and the specifications of learned ontologies.
 - The graph-based intermediate model is encoded by SMV program.
 - The specifications of learned ontologies is formalized by CTL formula.